Rankings of universities in Pakistan: National

 Up to date, the HEC has published rankings for the years 2006, 2012, 2013, 2014 and most recently 2015.
 In addition to the top ten and general rankings, independent rankings are also provided for universities and institutes in the categories of agriculture and veterinary science; arts and design; business; engineering and technology; and medicine.
 The HEC ranking uses five criteria, all of which have specific weightings and are summed to give an aggregate score out of 100.
 Institutional rankings are determined based on this aggregate score.
 Each criterion and its weighting is dependent upon a set of sub-components.
-The five criteria, along with their weighted score and sub-components are summarised below:
+The five criteria, along with their weighted score and sub-components are summarized below: